-Bible Study will resume Tuesday, Sept 27 (pending study guides delivery).
-Bible Study will start at 10 AM.
-The group will explore Paul's letter to the Romans.
+Bible Study resumes Tuesday, Sept 27 - Bible Study will start at 10:00 am immediately following Morning Prayer.
+The Zoom login is the same as Morning Prayer (above).
+As we restart Bible Study the group will explore Paul's letter to the Romans.
 The guide has been updated to include material on Martin Luther and the Reformation since this is the 500th Anniversary.
 The group will continue on Zoom, however if you prefer meeting in-person contact Fr.
 Rob or Mary Ann Hjalmarson (805-481-4509) so a hybrid meeting can be arranged.
 Call Mary Ann if you have any questions.

 Friday afternoon Centering Prayer - Each Friday afternoon at 4pm we will hold a Centering Prayer Service.
 After first gathering for a few minutes we practice our 20 minutes of silent Centering Prayer.
 Following the practice we will be reading and discussing a passage from Evelyn Underhill, a modern spiritual writer.
 We'll be using Grace Through Simplicity, an edited collection of her prayers and reflections.
 We will use the Zoom video conferencing service for this gathering.
 Click this link to attend via your computer or device bit.ly/stbarnabascenteringprayer